nopsledx90x90/CTF-Resources/README.md

 # CTF-Resources
-This is a list of CTF resources to augment your pen test training program.
+This is a list of CTF training resources to augment your cyber training program.